"As poet, performer, editor, teacher and poetic impresario Suzanne Lummis has been for more than two

 U.S. magazines The Antioch Review, The Hudson Review and Ploughshares, in the

-work include Poems of the American West (Knoph, "Everyman's Library"
+include Poems of the American West (Knoph, "Everyman's Library" series),

-series), California Poetry from the Gold rush to the Present (Heyday Books),
+California Poetry from the Gold rush to the Present (Heyday Books), and Poetry

 She teaches several levels of poetry, beginning through advanced through the UCLA Extension Writers' Program, and has developed and taught Extension courses on the persona poem, the socio-political poem and the "poem noir" ("Poetry Goes to the Movies: the Poem Noir").